Ricardosgeral/relier/README.md

 the most likely is that they are not null.

 If you push the *Zero* button at this stage (*ie*, with no external pressure applied), you will get a *wait a few seconds* progress bar.
-After a few seconds, the acquisition system will restart and show the readings.
+After a few seconds, the acquisition system will restart, and show the corrected measurements.
 Now the piezometric pressures should be nearly null.
 The next figure exemplifies the 'zeroing' procedure, which is done individually for each pressure sensor.